Climate of Budapest: Summer

 In the summer, prolonged heat waves with highs between 32 and 35 °C interchange with short cooler and wet periods following cold fronts from the West with highs between 18 and 25 °C. Humidity is usually low in the summer, but may rise during more unsettled weather.
-In the residential suburbs, humidity is generally lower, leading to lower nighttime temperatures.
-In the asphalt jungle of Pest, however, temperatures above 25 °C at midnight are not uncommon.
+In the residential suburbs nighttime temperatures are usually cool; in the asphalt jungle of Pest, however, temperatures above 25 °C at midnight are not uncommon.
 Thunderstorms, some of them violent with strong wind gusts and torrential rainfall, are not rare.
 The highest temperature ever recorded was 40.7 °C on July 20, 2007.

 Autumn

 Highs can stay above 20 °C until the end of October.
 Nights get colder and the first frost arrives usually in the second week of October.
 Short cool spells vary with the Indian summer that can last for several weeks.
 November brings abundant rain, sometimes snow and a drastic fall in temperature (a 10 °C fall throughout the month).